 Changes in attachment style were linked to changes in self-confidence and ability to cope with problems[xiii].
-So improving your self confidence and ability to cope with difficulties is linked to creating a less fearful, more secure view of yourself and your relationship.
-Enhancing your social skills such as perspective taking, self-efficacy (belief in your ability to succeed) and ability to mutually resolve conflict can also improve the security of your relationship[xiv].
+So improving your self-confidence and ability to cope with difficulties is linked to creating a less fearful, more secure view of yourself and your relationship.
+Enhancing your social skills such as perspective taking, self-efficacy (belief in your ability to succeed) and the ability to mutually resolve conflict can also improve the security of your relationship[xiv].

-In some ways I would think this would be a very difficult episode to listen to for many of our listeners.
+In some ways, I would think this would be a very difficult episode to listen to for many of our listeners.
 But I want to encourage you: you’re probably listening because you’re in your marriage for the long haul.
 Well, we all come to marriage messed up.
 This just happens to be your particular set of challenges.
 Where marriage is a beautiful thing is when both spouses see the relationship as a garden for cultivating growth and the development of beauty.
 It’s a delightful thing that in a marriage with this goal, as our bodies age, our souls become more beautiful.